 IMMIGRANT FILES: Records of immigrants who have applied to the Refugee Resettlement Ministry for assistance.
 Content of Immigrant Files may include general information on immigrants who have approached the Refugee Resettlement Ministry for assistance.

-Access to Immigrant Files is restricted to the Bishop, his delegates (including but not limited to the Bishop Suffragan, the Chancellor, the Coordinator of the Refugee Resettlement Ministry and his staff and the Archivist/Records Manager).
-Representatives of legitimate social service organizations may be allowed access with the permission of the Coordinator of the Refugee Resettlement Ministry and immigrants may have access to their individual files upon request to the Coordinator of the Refugee Resettlement Ministry.
+Access to Immigrant Files is restricted to the Bishop, his delegates (including but not limited to the Chancellor, the Director of the Refugee Resettlement Ministry, his staff and the Archivist/Records Manager).
+Representatives of legitimate social service organizations may be allowed access with the permission of the Director of the Refugee Resettlement Ministry and immigrants may have access to their individual files upon request to the Director of the Refugee Resettlement Ministry.
 Anyone else, including representatives of civil authorities, will be referred to the Chancellor.